Skip to main content

 export default ControllerName;

-On the third level we have an "route object" special object that will describe our route.
+On the third level, we have a "route object," a special object that will describe our route.

 {